Training and consultation for colleges and universities

 • Gaining a better understanding of race and racism, including systemic racism.

 • Acquiring an awareness of one’s own racial identity.

 • Agreeing a review of actions that can be taken by the team.

 The training can be personalised and modified to your organisational needs.
 We believe that this topic requires in-depth analysis and time, therefore we are happy to work around the logistical challenges you may face.

 Supporting lecturers to notice and support students at risk of falling into crime or being exploited, and the subsequent impact on their mental health and wellbeing.

 This session is designed to define different substances and consider their impact, highlight signs to spot and offer a chance for discussion/Q&A on concerns regarding drug use.
 Our specialist trainer on this topic, Alex, will also identify local support services and helpline numbers.
-This can be delivered over 1, 3 or 6 hours.
+This can be delivered over one, three or six hours.